Can You Put 4 12-Volt Batteries in a 48-Volt Golf Cart?

 How should you maintain your golf cart batteries to maximize lifespan?

-• Lead-Acid: Regular watering, cleaning terminals, and maintaining charge levels are essential.
+• Lead-Acid: Regular watering, cleaning terminals, and monitoring charge levels.

-• AGM: Mostly maintenance-free but requires proper charging to avoid damage.
+• AGM: Mostly maintenance-free, but proper charging is essential.

-• Lithium-ion: Minimal maintenance; avoid deep discharges and high temperatures.
+• Lithium-ion: Minimal maintenance; avoid deep discharges and extreme heat.

 Which golf cart battery brands offer the longest-lasting performance?